ke177409/Product-Analysis/README.md

 ## Data Cleaning, Integration, and Transformation
 * Checked for duplicates and null values within each data table.
 * Checked for value format consistency within each column.
-* Performed inner joins to connect Country table to Customer table
+* Performed inner joins to connect tables.
-* Wrote outer statement to generate new variables "average_amount_paid" and "top_customer_count"
+* Wrote outer statement to generate new variables (i.e. "average_amount_paid" and "top_customer_count").

 ## Visualizations
 Below are a few of the key visuals included in this analysis: